-Is military grade good?
-Is military grade bad?
-Just what is military grade anyway?
+What does military grade mean?
+Is it good?
+Is it bad?
+What is the military-grade definition?
 The term “military grade” is often used in advertising to indicate a rugged and tough product that can withstand the elements.
-From automotive parts to apparel, it seems that military grade options are offered for just about any product you can imagine.
-However, most products aren’t tested to official Military Grade standards – or “MIL-Spec” – which can cause disappointment for many Chicago customers.
-Take a deeper dive into the meaning of the term, and find out what to look for in your next purchase.
+From automotive parts to apparel, military-grade options are offered for almost any product you can think of.
+However, most products don’t get tested to official military-grade standards – or “MIL-Spec” – which can cause disappointment for many customers.
+Take a deeper dive into the meaning of the term and find out what to look for in your next purchase.

-The term “military grade” is unregulated, which means anyone can use this term to describe any product.
-From military grade phone cases to military grade cables, you’ll find examples across virtually every industry.
-Military grade gives the impression of high-quality products that have been thoroughly tested, when many items don’t go through any special testing procedures at all.
-Many customers are shocked when their military grade flashlight or belt brakes prematurely, disappointed to find their latest buy was just marketing hype.
+The military grade definition is unregulated, which means anyone can use this term to describe any product.
+From military-grade phone cases to military-grade cables, you’ll find examples across virtually every industry.
+Military-grade gives the impression of high-quality products that have been thoroughly tested when many items don’t go through any special testing procedures at all.
+Many customers are shocked when their military-grade flashlight or belt brakes prematurely, disappointed to find their latest buy was just marketing hype.
 So, when is “military grade” bad?
-When it is used to mislead Naperville and Aurora customers.
+When it is used to mislead customers.

 So, when is military grade good?
-“Military grade” is also used to indicate that the product was tested under more rigorous standards than normal against everything from corrosion to moisture.
+To indicate when a product was tested under more rigorous standards than normal against everything from corrosion to moisture.
 This includes passing the necessary MIL-Specs to showcase better engineering and quality.
 According to U.S. MIL-STD-810, this includes:

-It’s important to do your research to ensure that you’re getting a military grade product that truly meets your expectations.
-When you trust a company like Gateway Cable Company, you can rest assured that you’re receiving products that meet the highest standards possible.
+It’s important to do your research to ensure that you’re getting a military-grade product that truly meets your expectations.
+When you trust a company like The Gateway Cable Company, you can rest assured that you’re receiving products that meet the highest standards possible.

-Now you know what is military grade, feel free to contact us with any questions and request a quote on your next project.
+Now you know the answer to the question “What does military grade mean,” feel free to contact us with any questions and request a quote on your next project.
 We’re committed to providing our customers with the highest quality components available, including all U.S.-made parts that are DFAR compliant.
-We can help you decide is military grade good for your next job and what other factors to consider.
+We can help you decide if military grade is good for your next job and what other factors to consider.
 Get in touch with us to find out more!